silvacms/documentation/source/buildout.rst

 ``Enter zope_password``

-   A password for the user you mentioned above.
+   A password for the user mentioned above.
 You must fill in something here, otherwise you will not be able to log in.

 ``Enter http_port``

-   TCP Port number on which the server will run.
+   HTTP Port number on which the server will run.

 ``Enter debug_mode``

-  Should debug mode be "on" or "off"?
-We recommend to let it off.
+  Debug mode is useful for tracking down problems when developing.
+For a simple test deployment we recommend to turn it off.

 ``Enter verbose_security``

-  Should verbose security (an another debug functionality) should be "on" or "off"?
-We recommend to let it off.
+  Again, really only useful in a development context.

 After replying to these questions, paster will generate a Silva environment in the ``project name`` directory.